Azure/Accelerator-Gaming/Game Server Hosting/Terraform/Azure Kubernetes Service/README.md

 2. Before deploying, confirm the correct subscription
 3. Change directory to the Terraform folder
 4. Run `terraform init` to initialize this directory
-5. Run `terraform plan` to view the planned deployment
+5. Run `terraform plan --var-file local.tfvars --plan.out ` to view the planned deployment
-6. Run `terraform apply` to confirm the deployment
+6. Run `terraform apply plan.out && terraform show` to confirm the deployment

 [(Back to top)](#table-of-contents)